 - The Respondent pays the amount claimed;

 - The Claimant serves a notice of claim under the Contractors Debts Act 1997 (NSW); or

-- 20 days after the Determination is served on the Principal contractor/Principal.
+- 20 days after the Determination is served on the Principal.

-If the Principal does not retain the amount claimed as required, they will become liable to pay the Claimant (you) the claimed amount, which the Principal can then claim form the Respondent.
+If the Principal does not retain the amount claimed as required, they will become directly liable to pay the Claimant (you) the claimed amount, which the Principal can then claim from the Head Contractor.

-This process ties into section 6 of the Contractors Debts Act 1997 NSW (CDA), which has always allowed an unpaid contractor to issue a Notice of Claim, which assigns the obligation of the Principal to pay the money owed under the contract to the Respondent higher up the contractual chain, as long as the debt has been established in some way.
-The Principal must pay the Claimant within 7 days of this notice and an Adjudication Certificate is sufficient to activate this right under the CDA.
+This process ties into section 6 of the Contractors Debts Act 1997 NSW (CDA), which has always allowed an unpaid contractor to issue a Notice of Claim, which assigns the obligation of the Principal to pay the money owed under the head contract to the Subcontractor, as long as the debt has been established in some way.
+The Principal must pay the Claimant within 7 days of this notice and service of an Adjudication Certificate is sufficient to activate this right under the CDA.

 Payment Withholding Requests are a powerful mechanism that encourages settlement of the disputes and contractor cashflows.
-Due to the urgent nature of these requests, potential Claimants must be aware of their obligations and timing restraints in relation to payment withholding requests.
+But potential Claimants must be aware of their obligations and timing restraints in relation to Payment Withholding Requests.

-If you are making Payment Claims under the Act and or considering referring a payment issue to Adjudication and would like further information about Payment Withholding Requests, contact:
+If you are making Payment Claim under the Act, considering referring a payment dispute to Adjudication or would like further information about Payment Withholding Requests, contact us.